Saturday, September 04, 2010 Detailed Auto Topics

 Proponents seem to base claims on fully nitrogen inflated tires compared to under-inflated air filled tires

-This is simply NOT a comparison.
+This is NOT a reasonable comparison.
 The exact claims could be made for a tire properly inflated with air, compared to one under-inflated with nitrogen.
 The basis of the claims seems to be, air leaks out of tires and nitrogen does not, or at least, does not leak as quickly.

 All tires loose pressure over time, nitrogen or air filled